-Over 16 million Americans have rosacea, but the crazy thing is many of them don't know it.
+Over 16 million Americans have rosacea, but many of them don't know it.
 In a survey conducted by the National Rosacea Society, 95% of rosacea patients knew little to nothing about their condition prior to being diagnosed.
-What's even more troubling is that, like acne, rosacea oftentimes gives way to lack of self-confidence, according to 90% of patients in a separate survey.
-Some 51% of respondents had even said that they missed work because of the condition.
+And rosacea also affects self-confidence, according to 90% of patients in a separate survey.

 Foods to Avoid

-- Sugars and starches, which, Tanzi says, cause her bumps and redness
+4. Sugars and starches, which Tanzi says cause her bumps and redness

 Foods to Eat

-- Goat cheese: A good source of protein but easy to digest and acts as an anti-inflammatory
+4. Goat cheese; it's a good source of protein, but easy to digest and acts as an anti-inflammatory

-As a whole, Holecek recommends eating a diet that's made up of 25% to 35% fresh vegetables, 25% to 35% protein (like tofu, tempeh, cottage cheese, egg whites, and white meat), and the remaining percentage of the following grains: oats, sprouted wheat bread, barley, granola, amaranth, cooked oats, white rice, and tapioca.
-Farber adds that low-sugar foods as well as complex carbohydrates are helpful to the skin while high-glycemic foods, refined sugars, and foods high in saturated fats can be triggers for the inflammation of acne and rosacea.
+As a whole, Holecek recommends eating a diet made up of 25% to 35% fresh vegetables, 25% to 35% protein, and the remaining percentage of the following grains: oats, sprouted wheat bread, barley, granola, amaranth, cooked oats, white rice, and tapioca.
+Farber adds that low-sugar foods and complex carbohydrates are helpful to skin, while high-glycemic foods, refined sugars, and saturated fats can be triggers for the inflammation of acne and rosacea.